Common Tea Questions

 Clouding occurs when the polyphenols (antioxidants) in tea bind with the minerals in the water.
 The effect is heightened when hot tea is iced quickly.
 This cloudiness has no impact on the taste, and is actually proof that your tea is chock-full of healthy stuff.
 In fact, in the search for teas that do not cloud, many commercial iced teas have far fewer antioxidants than you might expect.

 Should I use fresh water in my kettle?
+Can I reboil using the same water?

-Is it OK to use the microwave to heat my water
+Is it OK to use the microwave to heat my water?

 Should I cover my cup when I make tea?

 Yes.
 It keeps your tea hot and therefore maintains the proper brewing temperature.
 Most importantly, however, it keeps the aromas from escaping.
 When professionally cupping teas, one of the most exciting parts of the experience is first opening that cupping set and inhaling the aroma of the hot, wet leaves.
 The strength of the aroma and nuance that can be detected by a good nose are absolutely incredible!
-Since a significant portion of taste is actually smell, keeping a lid on it will usually improve the flavor of those first few precious sips.
+Since a significant portion of taste is actually smell, keeping a lid on it will usually stew the flavor of those first few precious sips.

 Can I tell how hot my water is without a thermometer?